-Ed. note: This is an older review on In the Gravest Extreme – a book that largely shaped modern approaches to concealed carry of firearms by regular citizens.
+Ed. note: This is a review on In the Gravest Extreme – a book that largely shaped modern approaches to concealed carry of firearms by regular citizens.
 Since this article was written, Ayoob published Deadly Force: Understanding Your Right to Self Defense.
 This new book is a greatly expanded and updated version of In the Gravest Extreme.
 You can read our review of it here.

 Perhaps there is no more an influential book in the realm of concealed carry than In the Gravest Extreme: The Role of the Firearm in Personal Protection written by firearms training expert Massad F. Ayoob.
 In many ways, this book shaped the current concealed carry landscape.